-All of these factors must be top of mind as we approach the April holidays.
 Now is absolutely not the time to be complacent and relax our adherence to critical prevention measures.
 According to our modelling, in a worst-case scenario, as many as 80 000 to 90 000 additional deaths could occur over this period if we do not take the necessary measures to prevent the third wave.
 We must do all we can to prevent this.

 A vaccination campaign that inoculates the elderly and the at-risk by mid-winter, should reduce the projected potential deaths by more than half.
 This is because COVID-19 vaccines are proven - according to data from Israel and the UK - to offer us significant protection from severe manifestations of COVID-19 infection.
-Our focus is always on our members' best interests, while simultaneously supporting our national effort to ensure an effective, phased vaccine rollout programme at pace.
+We want to reassure you that we are focused on our members' best interests, while simultaneously supporting our national effort to ensure an effective, phased vaccine rollout programme at pace.
+A progress update will be provided in March once there is greater certainty as to the private sector's ability to buy, distribute and administer COVID-19 vaccines.